 - Career Versus Man: Averted and shot to pieces.

 - Christmas Cake: Sort of: she has the age (implied to be twenty-eight when she first shows up), but, aside her irritation at growing older, she doesn't care as long as Umibozu is with her.

-- Hello, Nurse!: Possibly the most beautiful woman in the series, who constantly gets this reaction from people.
+- Hello, Nurse!: She constantly gets this reaction from people.